France-Germany High Speed: The more MPH, the more views per trip.

 It’s not every day a train route is so revolutionary, it can change travel plans all over Europe.
-Yet, with standard operating speeds of nearly 200 mph, that’s what the TGV Est/Alleo lines did with their expansion in 2010.
+Yet, with standard operating speeds of nearly 200 mph, that’s what the France-Germany High Speed/Alleo lines did with their expansion in 2010.
 Now travelers can enjoy eastward connections from Paris to the Champagne-Ardenne, Lorraine and Alsace regions, and then continue with direct service to Ile-de-France, Northern, Western and Southwestern France, as well as Germany, Luxembourg and Switzerland.

 All in all, it adds up to a chance to really appreciate the views from the windows and the company you’re with, whether it’s family, travel companions, or your new rail car friends.
 And it’s a journey over 11.5 million people have enjoyed, which can mean only one thing.
 It’s not just the train that goes fast, but the seats.
 So book now.